apache/nuttx/fs/cromfs/README.txt

 Hard link, directory, and file nodes all include such a "peer offset".
 Hard link nodes simply refer to other others and are more or less contained.
-Directory nodes contain, in addition, a "child offset" to the first entry in another singly linked list of nodes comprising the directory.
+Directory nodes contain, in addition, a "child offset" to the first entry in another singly linked list of nodes comprising the sub-directory.

 File nodes provide file data.
 They are followed by a variable length list of compressed data blocks.
 Each compressed data block contains an LZF